tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_042.png" />

-As you can see in the log console, there are a lot of tasks that have been processed.
+In the log console, there are a lot of tasks that have been processed.
 Now to see this information we need to click the “Refresh All” button.

 <img title="" src="images/Selection_043.png" />